MichaelELeonard/Neural-Network-Challenge/README.md

 * Hidden layer five – 30 neurons, activation function ‘LeakyReLU’<br>
 * Hidden layer six – 30 neurons, activation function ‘relu’<br>
 * Output layer – 1 neuron, activation function ‘sigmoid’<br>
-The complexity of this optimization model was again increased by creating 6 hidden layers with 30 neurons per layer to see if the accuracy results would be increased.
+The complexity of this optimization model was again increased by creating 6 hidden layers with 30 neurons per layer to see if the accuracy results would increase.
 Epochs were increased to 400 and ‘LeakyReLU’ was used as the activation function for layers one, three and five, with ‘ReLU’ used for layers two, four and six.
 Finally, the ‘Classification’ bin cutoff value was reduced to 280 to try and bring more variability to the model.
-The results stubbornly came in less than the original attempt producing 72.8% predictive accuracy and a loss of 0.59
+The results again stubbornly came in less than the original attempt, producing 72.8% predictive accuracy and a loss of 0.59

 <img src="ReadMe Pics/Opp Output Pic7.png" width="520" height="382">
 <img src="ReadMe Pics/Opp Output Pic8.png" width="577" height="61">